Sarah helps GB hockey ladies ensure place at Tokyo Olympics

 Sarah, who has around 140 international caps for Scotland and Great Britain, figured largely in a midfield and attacking role – and her performance might have been boosted with the knowledge that, on Friday, she was named ClubSport Ettrick and Lauderdale’s Sports Personality of the Year.

-Wearing number 10, Sarah took a number of the penalty corrnes during Sunday’s second leg and often tried to instigate attacking moves.
+Wearing number 10, Sarah took a number of the penalty corners during Sunday’s second leg and often tried to instigate attacking moves.

 She collected a superb long-range aerial pass from Giselle Ansley after 11 minutes and showed great control on the left but could not turn around to get her shot away.